 I've also served it in a giant Yorkshire pudding before, which the kids really liked, and even topped it with puff pastry to make a minced beef pie.

 - Use lamb mince instead of beef mince, or make it vegetarian and use Quorn mince.

 - I usually add frozen mixed vegetables but you could use fresh vegetables if you prefer.
-Peppers, courgettes, or sweetcorn would all work well in this easy beef mince recipe.
+Peppers, celery, courgettes, or sweetcorn would all work well in this easy beef mince recipe.

 - Swap the dried herbs for fresh herbs.
 Thyme and rosemary would work well.